digitalnatives/assessment/flutter-users/README.md

 - Fork this project.
 - Commit the important milestones and not just the final result.
-- Use those tools you can work the the quickest, the more effective with.
+- Use those tools you can work the quickest, the most effective with.
 - Write code which you don’t mind presenting and you’re not lost in it.
 - If you face a barrier or something is unclear – try to find the right solution – be creative and independent.
-- If you really get stuck ask for help, but in this case define your question thoroughly/exactly.
+- If you really get stuck ask for help, but in this case define your question clearly and thoroughly.
 - Cover your code with test cases wherever you think is necessary.

 ___